ncatlab/nlab-content/pages/1/0/2/0/20201/content.md

 From [Awodey 09, p.
 13](#Awodey09), [Awodey 10, p.
 15](#Awodey10):

-> The homotopy interpretation of Martin-Löf type theory into Quillen model categories, and the related results on type-theoretic constructions of higher groupoids, are analogous to basic results interpreting extensionaltype theory and higher-order logic in (1-)toposes, and clearly indicate that the logic of higher toposes, and therewith of higher homotopy theory, is a form of intensional type theory.
+> The homotopy interpretation of Martin-Löf type theory into Quillen model categories, and the related results on type-theoretic constructions of higher groupoids, are analogous to basic results interpreting extensional type theory and higher-order logic in (1-)toposes, and clearly indicate that the logic of higher toposes, and therewith of higher homotopy theory, is a form of intensional type theory.

 A concise statement would be that the [[internal logic of an (∞,1)-topos|internal logic of (∞,1)-toposes]] is [[homotopy type theory]], though there is fine print involved.